iancze/iancze.github.io/content/courses/astro542/syllabus.md

 Office hours by appointment.

-Teaching assistant: TBN

 ## Objectives

 The interstellar medium (ISM) is the space between the stars.
 This space is far from empty, however, and consists of large reservoirs of atomic and molecular gas and solids in the form of "dust" that mediate or contribute to many important astrophysical processes such as star formation, planet formation, stellar feedback, and stellar death/supernovae.
 Considered in aggregate, these processes are important on galactic- (and even intergalactic-) scales, influencing the distribution of giant molecular clouds and stellar populations.
 As such, Astro 542 is at once a course about *nothing* and a course about *everything*.
-We will cover the astrophysical processes that govern the interactions between the ISM and its many astrophysical interfaces.
+We will learn the astrophysical processes that govern the interactions between the ISM and its many astrophysical interfaces.
 Students will also learn telescope proposal writing strategies, prepare a mock ALMA proposal, and simulate the dual-anonymous distributed peer review process.

 ## Format
 ASTRO 542 meets three times a week on Monday, Wednesday, and Friday in [Davey Laboratory, Rm.
 541](https://map.psu.edu/?id=1134#!m/274769?s/davey%20lab?ct/33177,25403,26748,26749,26750,27255) from 9:05am to 9:55am ET (prompt).
-Following university guidelines, the course is currently scheduled to meet in person.
-Specific guidance regarding masking policies for vaccinated/unvaccinated individuals will be forthcoming closer to the beginning of the semester.
+Following current university guidelines (8/5/2021), the course is scheduled to meet in person, and all individuals (regardless of vaccination status) are required to wear masks.
+For up to date policies, please consult [this site](https://virusinfo.psu.edu/).

 Remote formats of the course may at times be necessary depending on the status of the COVID-19 pandemic.
+We plan on recording and posting all lectures. **If you are in any way feeling ill or suspect you might have been contact with an individual infected with COVID, *please* stay home.** We will work with you to provide you with the course materials you need.

 ## Textbook